Seussical at the Arts Theatre

 For the cast there is the difficulty of acting, singing and maintaining the exuberance that performing for young audiences requires, but they all do a really good job.
 Jordan Veloso is particularly endearing as JoJo who keeps getting lost in his imagination, to the irritation of his parents.
 Some of the most impressive performances come from the Wickersham Brothers (Alastair Crosswell, Thomas Lloyd and Benjamin Vivian-Jones), a trio of mischievous monkeys who mock Horton for looking after his speck of dust.
 Not only is their ensemble singing perfect, but amid their mad, ape-like jumping around on stage is some complex choreography that they perform excellently, completely in sync with one another.

 Abandon cynicism all you who take your children to Seussical – predictable rhymes, relentlessly cheery music and vibrant colours abound.
 But the production knows what it’s doing.
 There is complexity in some places, like the carefully worked-out dances, and a brilliant simplicity in others – especially the important messages for the audience with catchy tunes.
 When towards the end one audience member (presumably a child) starts singing along to “a person’s a person no matter how small”, it is easy to see that the production has done exactly what it set out to do: to give the young audience a fantastical, fun-filled evening.

-Seussical is on at the Arts Theatre until 5th January 2014, for further information or to book visit here.
+Seussical is at the Arts Theatre until 5th January 2014.
+For further information or to book visit the theatre’s website here.